kind3r/getting-started-with-your-artillery-printer/upgrades.md

 > Work in progress.
 Also touch on Klipper.

+## Other resources

+> A list of upgrades and replacement parts can be found on 3D Nexus' article [Artillery 3D Printers, Parts, Upgrades And Mods](https://3d-nexus.com/newsroom/fdm-printing/artillery-3d-printers-parts-upgrades-and-mods?fbclid=IwAR15y_IgitSDFj-ReUOPp1ZuJ7GZBjObifABdUXcDEhpicH2ia6ILlEDWO8)

 **Next step**: [Troubleshooting common issues and how to fix them](troubleshooting)

 All topics: